eelisee/telco-customer-churn/4_analysis/analysis.md

 10. **Multinomial Naive Bayes**
       Multinomial Naive Bayes is particularly suited for discrete data, such as word counts in text classification.
 For churn prediction, it models the probability of different feature values occurring in each class, assuming features are conditionally independent given the class.

-11. **Combination of Naive Bayes Methods**
-      This approach combines Multinomial and Gaussian Naive Bayes to leverage the strengths of both methods.
-Multinomial Naive Bayes handles discrete features, while Gaussian Naive Bayes is used for continuous features.
-The combined model aims to improve prediction accuracy by addressing different types of data within the same framework.

 ## Analysis Workflow
 Each algorithm is implemented and evaluated in a separate Jupyter Notebook: